Vance Gilbert

-Vance Gilbert (born in Philadelphia, Pennsylvania, United States) is an American folk singer-songwriter.
+Vance Gilbert (born in Philadelphia, Pennsylvania, United States; on October 11, 1958) is an American folk singer-songwriter.
 He started as a jazz singer, switched to folk music, became a regular on the open mike circuit in Boston and toured with Shawn Colvin.
 He has recorded sixteen albums, including Side of the Road, three of them on Philo/Rounder Records.

 Raised in Willingboro Township, New Jersey, Gilbert graduated from Connecticut College.

-Gilbert is known for his improvisational rapport with audiences during his shows.
-He speaks, as he sings, with sincerity and depth.
-He has a wide range, covering Joni Mitchell one moment and doing what sounds like a jazz classic (but is actually his own) the next.
-Many songs, such as "Old White Men", "Charlene", and (perhaps his personal favorite) "Unfamiliar Moon" tell profound stories and touch on important topics.
+Gilbert has a wide range, covering Joni Mitchell one moment and doing a jazz classic (but is actually his own) the next.
+Many songs, such as "Old White Men", "Charlene", and "Unfamiliar Moon" tell stories and touch on important topics.
 Many of his other tunes, such as "Goodbye Pluto" and "Waiting For Gilligan" take familiar stories from contemporary headlines and from popular culture and approach them in a whimsical way.